+Dr David King

+CHAIRMAN - INDEPENDENT (APPOINTED 18 JANUARY 2008)

-Dr David KingDr David King brings a depth of corporate governance, capital markets and listed company boardChairman - Independent (Appointed 18 January 2008)Dr David King brings a depth of corporate governance, capital markets and listed company board experience to Medical Therapies.
+Dr David King brings a depth of corporate governance, capital markets and listed company board experience to Medical Therapies.
 He has previously held positions as Executive Director, Chief Executive Officer and Managing Director in a number of private and listed companies.
-Dr King is currently a director of Eastern Star Gas Limited, Sapex Limited and Gas2Grid Limited.

-A speacialist in high growth companies Dr King has a track record in business development.
-His experience has been instrumental in MTY's recent acquisition of the Midkine intellectual property portfolio.
+An expert in high growth companies Dr King has a track record in starting business ventures and developing them into attractive investment and/or take-over targets.
+His experience in successful start-up businesses has been instrumental in MTY's recent acquisition of the midkine intellectual property portfolio.